-- A. Pursuant to the provisions of Public Contract Code (PCC) §22042, the Commission has adopted the following procedures for conducting an Accounting Procedures Review, where an interested party presents evidence that work undertaken by a public agency falls within any of the following categories: - 1.
-It was performed by a public agency after rejection of all bids, claiming work can be done less expensively by the public agency. - 2.
-It exceeded the force account limit. - 3.
-It was improperly classified as maintenance. - B. As used in the Accounting Procedures Review, "interested party" shall mean: a licensed contractor eligible to bid on the public project involved in the review; a labor organization whose members would be eligible to perform work on the public project if it were performed under contract; an association of licensed contractors and/or labor organizations; or a taxpayer of the public agency cited in the account review request. - C. Request for Accounting Procedures Review - 1.
-Pursuant to PCC §22043(a)(b), in those circumstances as set forth in PCC §22042(a)(b)(c), a request for Commission review shall be in writing.
+- 3.5.
+It has exceeded the limits or otherwise not met the requirements of PCC §22032(b) and c). - B. As used in the Accounting Procedures Review, "interested party" shall mean: a licensed contractor eligible to bid on the public project involved in the review; a labor organization whose members would be eligible to perform work on the public project if it were performed under contract; an association of licensed contractors and/or labor organizations; or a taxpayer of the public agency cited in the account review request. - C. Request for Accounting Procedures Review - Pursuant to PCC §22043(a)(b), in those circumstances as set forth in PCC §22042(b), (c), (d), or (e), (a)(b)(c), a request for Commission review shall be in writing.
 The request shall be sent via certified or registered postal mail, and received by the Commission and/or State Controller's Office (SCO) staff.
 It should be postmarked no later than eight business days from the date on which the public agency rejected all bids (PCC §22042(a)) or from the date on which an interested party formally complains in writing to the public agency (PCC §22042(b)(c)).